-Here’s a guide to Tourette’s Syndrome and Tics and what you need to know about this complex neurological condition that can affect the daily lives of anyone living with the condition.
+Here’s a guide to Tourette Syndrome and tics and what you need to know about this complex neurological condition that can affect the daily lives of anyone living with the condition.

 Table of Contents

 Tourette Syndrome (also known as Gilles de la Tourette’s Syndrome) is a neurological medical condition which is characterized by the presence of involuntary tics for longer than 12 months at a time.
-Tics are sudden, repetitive, and purposeless movements or noises that people with Tourette’s syndrome often cannot control.
+Tics are sudden, repetitive movements, and purposeless movements or noises that people with Tourette syndrome often cannot control.

-The symptoms of Tourette’s Syndrome can be exacerbated by periods of stress, fatigue, weight gain or weight loss, or other potential side effects of certain medications.
+The symptoms of Tourette Syndrome can be exacerbated by periods of stress, fatigue, weight gain or weight loss, or other potential side effects of certain medications.
 In addition, the symptoms tend to be more prevalent during school age range.
-Nearly 10% of children in this age group will experience transient tic disorder each year.
-This means that the symptoms will come and go and will not persist beyond one year.

 There are two types of tics: vocal and motor tics.
 Vocal tics involve making sounds such as grunting, barking, or snorting.
 Motor tics involve making physical body movements such as blinking, head shaking, or jerking your arms around.

-The severity of Tourette’s Syndrome is generally consistent with the age of onset, duration, type and severity of symptoms.
-Tourette’s Syndrome can often be differentiated from other disorders by the presence of multiple motor tics that are involuntary movements, and at least one vocal tic.
+The severity of Tourette Syndrome is generally consistent with the age of onset, duration, type and severity of symptoms.
+Tourette Syndrome can often be differentiated from other disorders by the presence of multiple motor tics that are involuntary movements, and at least one vocal tic.

-The main symptoms of Tourette’s Syndrome are tics, which are sudden, repetitive and purposeless movements or sounds.
+The main symptoms of Tourette Syndrome are a history of tics, which are sudden, repetitive and purposeless movements or sounds.
 These tics often provide an uncomfortable sensation and in extreme cases of limb movements, can be unintentionally violent.
 Other symptoms can include obsessive-compulsive behavior, ADHD and problems with anger control, depending on how the Tourette has affected the individual over time.